-Annual emissions inventories serve a number of purposes:
+Annual emissions inventory report serve a number of purposes:

-- They help identify pollutant sources that may need new or additional controls, and thus provide a basis for improved air pollution control strategies.
+They help identify pollutant sources that may need new or additional controls, providing a basis for improved air pollution control strategies.

-- They provide the basis for determining annual emission fees from Title V sources.
+They provide the basis for determining annual emission fees for Title V sources.